 In April 2019, MTD for VAT became mandatory for VAT-registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold (currently £85,000).

-Certain organisations that are more complex (such as local authorities, public corporations, trusts, and VAT divisions and groups) had a deferred start date and joined MTD for VAT in October 2019.
+Certain more complex organisations (such as local authorities, public corporations, trusts, and VAT divisions and groups) had a deferred start date and joined MTD for VAT in October 2019.

-These businesses and organisations will be joined by VAT-registered businesses under the VAT threshold from April 2022.
+VAT-registered businesses under the VAT threshold joined these businesses and organisations in April 2022.

 10. What is the MTD for VAT deadline?

-April 2022 is the date that MTD for VAT becomes mandatory for all VAT-registered businesses regardless of turnover.
+We’ve passed it.
+In April 2022, MTD for VAT became mandatory for all VAT-registered businesses regardless of turnover.

 11. What was the soft-landing period?